Skip to content

 hosting in a German data centre

 A website is only truly professional when it is usable by as many people as possible — including users who see poorly, cannot operate a mouse or rely on a screen reader.
 With the German Accessibility Strengthening Act (BFSG), which transposes the European Accessibility Directive into German law, digital accessibility has been mandatory for many providers since 28 June 2025.
 We build websites that account for these requirements from the very first concept phase — following the recognized WCAG 2.2 AA, without design or impact suffering for it.
 Accessibility is not an afterthought for us but part of the craft.
 Website, online shop, visibility and ongoing care all come from a single source — you will find an overview in our services overview.
+Testing, coordination and implementation run digitally and across Germany, so your location plays no role.

 The four principles of accessible websites